thefrugalEV

 In progress

-Written by a CPA, not a car reviewer
+Written by a CPA who drives EVs, not a car reviewer

 I'm Charles Carboneau, a CPA based in Fort Wayne, Indiana.
-I've been driving cars for 60 years, analyzing personal finances for longer, and publishing frugal-living content since the original Tightwad Gazette days.
+I've been driving cars for over 50 years, analyzing personal finances for 45+ of them, and publishing frugal-living content since the original Tightwad Gazette days.
 I also write about household money-saving math at thefrugal.ai.
 This site applies that discipline to a category most writers treat as aspirational: electric vehicles.

 The goal is honest math.
 Where EVs save money, I'll show you the numbers.
 Where they don't — and they don't always — I'll tell you that too.
 No manufacturer relationships, no sponsored content, no hiding the comparisons where EVs lose.